Ten Tips for Effective Exhibit Design

 - Don’t put up any picture or sign smaller than 16″ x 20″.

-- Limit your solid-text signs to about 25 words; bulleted text to no more than 5 or 6 single-line statements.
+- Limit your solid-text signs to about 25 words; bulleted text to no more than five or six single-line statements.

 - Use large type – at least 1″ letters.